jfranse/bookflow_example/iris_book/bookflow.md

-# BookFlow - Jupyter-book and MLFlow - A match made in heaven
+# BookFlow - MLFlow and Programmable Books

 This is something I've been wanting to create for a long time.
 Only this year I've really started looking into it, and quite recently my enthusiasm was sparked anew by the release of Jupyter Book.
 So here it is, and I dub thee "BookFlow"!